 Adults with a disability or significant underlying medical condition and their carers

-If you are over 50 and have certain very specific medical conditions, you are recommended NOT to have the Astra Zeneca vaccine and can book at a government vaccination centre for a Pfizer vaccine.
+If you are 60 or over and have certain very specific medical conditions, you are recommended NOT to have the Astra Zeneca vaccine and can book at a designated Pfizer vaccine clinic for a Pfizer vaccine.
 This includes:

 A past history of cerebral venous sinus thrombosis (CVST)

 A past history of idiopathic splanchnic (mesenteric, portal and splenic) venous thrombosis

 Anti-phospholipid syndrome with thrombosis